5 Best Ways to Pause in Communication

 One of my favorite places to use a pause is while telling a story.
 As human beings we are hardwired to pay close attention to stories.
 Our instincts tell us a story might contain valuable lessons for our survival.

 That's why I'll build in pauses while telling stories.
-It reestablishes engagement and science tells us our brains get a hit of dopamine when the tension is released.
+It reestablishes engagement and science tells us our brains get a hit of dopamine when the tension is released in a story.

 5. Practice the art of the pause everywhere